 a.
 Proposed transactions are authorized when proper and consistent with University policy and the department's plans.

 b.
-Transactions are approved by the person who is delegated approval authority, which is usually delegated on the basis of special competency or knowledge.
+Transactions are approved by the person who is the delegated approval authority.
+Delegation of authority is usually based on special competency or knowledge.

 3. Custodial and security arrangements